HamletDuFromage/aio-switch-updater/README.md

 - Download and update Hekate, as well as a selection of RCM payloads

 ### ⬦ Custom Downloads
 - A custom Atmosphère url can be entered in [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/custom_packs.json).
 Once moved to `/config/aio-switch-updater/custom_packs.json`, it will show on the `Custom Download` menu.
 This can be used to support third-party packs through AIO-Switch-Updater.
+Packs whose name starts by `[PACK]` won't prompt for a Hekate download.
-Non-Atmosphère downloads can also be added in the `misc` category.
+- Non-Atmosphère downloads can also be added in the `misc` category.

 ### ⬦ Download firmwares
 - Download firmware files to `/firmware` that can then be installed using DayBreak.